DataDog/documentation/content/en/synthetics/private_locations.md

 These options and more can be found by running the help command `docker run --rm datadog/synthetics-private-location-worker --help`.

-Note: arguments set in the launch command will have precedence over the configuration file.
+**Note**: arguments set in the launch command will have precedence over the configuration file.
 However these options will not be stored, and will consequently only be prevalent for the specific launch.

 ## Security